Step 1: Consider a Career Plan

 Step 8: Check-in with Disability Access Services

 Keep Disability Access Services informed of any new developments, or any changes to your health or disability.
-You will need to make an appointment to see an Access Specialist before each term begins.
+You should check in with your Access Specialist before each new academic year (at the minimum), to review your needs and update your accommodation letter.